paulf-999/terraforming_snowflake/README.md

 ## 1. Overview

-This repository contains Terraform configuration files used for version controlling Snowflake objects.
+This repository contains Terraform configuration files used to version control Snowflake objects.

 > [!NOTE]
 >